-The program is four weeks in length, and is best done in four consecutive weeks.
+The program is four weeks in length.

 The sum total of written work will therefore be four letters and four essays from the student, along with four responses and four extensive commentaries from the instructor.
-If a student finishes ahead of schedule or, with the agreement of the instructor, opts for a fifth week, the student may revise one of the previous essays.

 At the end of the program, the instructor will write a narrative summary of the student’s progress and effort in the course.
 This will be given to the student and parent as well as to the Humanities department.

 By registering for the Summer Writing Program, you are indicating that you have read and understood the St. George’s School Honor Code and agree to abide by it in your work, participation, and action throughout this program.
 While the entirety of the Honor Code is expected to be upheld, bullets worth calling to attention include:

 I pledge to be truthful in my words and honorable in my actions.